neptuneio/Community-runbooks/README.md

 * When an alert comes, send a set of runbook steps to the on-call engineer
 * When EC2 instance is idle for 2 hrs, stop the instance to save costs

-In general you will be able to execute any generic shell script, when an alert comes.
-Its powerful, Try it out, and tell us more use cases and contribute to the community.

 How to use
 ==========

-1. You can download a runbook of your choice for a particular use-case and link it to the alert/webhook trigger on Neptune.io platform (www.neptune.io/browse-templates.

-2. You can use runbook links from github as part of the alert message so that an engineer know what steps to execute when an IT alert comes

-3. You can always fork a runbook, and create a pull request

-4. In general if you want to contribute a runbook of your own, please fork and write a runbook in community-runbooks directory, confirming to a sample runbook given.
-Please create a pull request.
-Then we will review and add your runbook for everyone to use.
+1. Sign up with Neptune.io

+2. While creating a rule, click the dropdown list in the runbook section.
+Search for a runbook using keywords (e.g : disk, memory etc.).
+You can select a runbook and then edit it to customize it your environment.

-5. Please contact team@neptune.io for any suggestions or thoughts.
+5. Please contact support@neptune.io for any suggestions or thoughts.